Wound Care & Treatment

 Wound care education, meanwhile, is one of the most powerful tools available in treating current and preventing future wounds.
 The more educated patients and caregivers are in knowing the risks for wound development and how best to manage those risks, the greater the likelihood of avoiding them in the first place.

-Among the advanced technologies Brookside Multicare Nursing Center uses to impact outcomes is hyperbaric oxygen (HBO) therapy.
+Among the advanced technologies we use to impact outcomes is hyperbaric oxygen (HBO) therapy.
 HBO delivers high volumes of concentrated oxygen to the bloodstream.
 Concentrated oxygen aids in healing wounds and fighting infections.
 Additional benefits of HBO include improved circulation and the stimulation of new blood vessel growth.
 All are good news for patients seeking a reprieve for the pain, stress, and other potential consequences associated with chronic and non-healing wounds.

-Contact Brookside Multicare Nursing Center for more information about their Long-Term Care Unit or other available services.
+Contact us for more information about our available wound care services.

 *If you observe signs of infection, increased temperature, odor, increased drainage, increased pain, coolness or heat at the site of your chronic wound, please seek immediate medical attention.